 By now, most broadcasters have heard the term RAID.
 RAID stands for redundant array of inexpensive disks.
 Typically, RAID systems work by storing a little bit of extra information called parity bits along with the regular data.
 If a disk fails, these parity bits allow the array to rebuild data.

-This article focuses on key features and considerations for RAIDs used in the broadcast and post-production environments.
+This month we will focus on key features and considerations for RAIDs used in the broadcast and post-production environments.

 Easy access to drives